Shiraz a treasure in Persian culture & history and one of the most popular destinations in Iran both for locals and foreign tourists.

 TOP 13 THINGS TO DO IN SHIRAZ.

 Iran is a country that might not necessarily end up on many travel lists in the west these days, but for a true traveller, it is a must-see!
-Iran is a wonderful story made of history, culture, UNESCO world heritage sites and tastes that keep you mesmerised and asking for more and that´s one of the reasons I’ve now been to Iran 3times, and I can´t wait to go back for the 4th time.
+Iran is a beautiful story made of history, culture, UNESCO world heritage sites and tastes that keep you mesmerised and asking for more and that´s one of the reasons I’ve now been to Iran 3times, and I can´t wait to go back for the 4th time.

 For those of you who heard that Shiraz is a peal of the Middle East, you are right.
-For those of you who heard that Shiraz is a kind of wine, you are also right, and for those of you who haven’t heard much of Shiraz, brace yourselves or, even better, buy a ticket to Iran.
+For those of you who heard that Shiraz is a kind of wine, you are also correct, and for those of you who haven’t heard much of Shiraz, brace yourselves or, even better, buy a ticket to Iran.

 But remember, no matter how much time you spend in Shiraz, it will not be enough, and you will be coming back for more.